-Figs have two main growing seasons.
+Figs have two main growing seasons so I’ve just found out!
 The first is now, before the summer and the second is in the autumn.
-This means that at the moment there are lots of figs in the stores.
-I found some mini figs that looked so amazing and ripe that I knew I wanted to cook with them tonight and make a really special appetiser.
-I haven’t always been a big fan of figs – in fact I think it’s only really in the last year that I’ve got into them but now I love them in every capacity, fresh, baked, dried, fig jam – it’s all delicious!
+This means that at the moment there is an abundance of figs in the stores.
+I found some mini figs that looked so amazing and ripe that I knew I wanted to cook with them tonight.
+But what to make?
+I decided to make a really special appetiser of Grilled Figs with Goats Cheese, Crispy Prosciutto, Pecans & Honey.
+I haven’t always been a big fan of figs. In fact I think it’s only really in the last year that I’ve got into them but now I love them in every capacity, fresh, baked, dried, fig jam – it’s all delicious!

-Dietary & Allergy Information for Roasted Figs with Goats Cheese & Crispy Prosciutto
+Dietary & Allergy Information for Grilled Figs with Goats Cheese & Crispy Prosciutto

 These Roasted Figs with Goats Cheese & Crispy Prosciutto are suitable for the following diets: